-- If students, staff, Directors or the student representatives believe that an event they are organising poses a risk under this Code, they are required to refer the matter in the first instance to the Head of Curriculum.
-No advertising of the event is permitted until a decision is reached on its compliance with the Code of Practice. - The Head of Curriculum will refer the matter to the Principal who will make an initial assessment.
-If he/she decides the event complies with the School's Code of Practice it can go ahead.
+- If students, staff, Directors or the student representatives believe that an event they are organising poses a risk under this Code, they are required to refer the matter in the first instance to the Head of School.
+No advertising of the event is permitted until a decision is reached on its compliance with the Code of Practice. - The Head of School may meet with the Head of Registry to reach a decision or they may refer the matter to the CEO who will make an initial assessment.
+If they decide the event complies with the School's Code of Practice, it can go ahead.
 They may, however, require the organisers to put in place safeguards, such as extra security or a strong and well-informed chair with the power to intervene or close the event down if there is a breach of the Code.
-They will also require the organisers to record the event, so there is no dispute afterwards about what is said by whom. - A named Organiser should be identified for each event who is responsible for the booking and control arrangements and conduct of the events including stewarding and moderating, chairing, monitoring and entry. - The organisers of the event will be responsible for any extra expense incurred. - If the Principal decides the event poses too great a risk under the Code they will make a recommendation to deny access to School premises to the CEO.
-The Principal may decide to consult with students, staff or other groups before coming to decision, or take legal advice.
+They will also require the organisers to record the event, so there is no dispute afterwards about what is said by whom. - A named Organiser should be identified for each event who is responsible for the booking and control arrangements and conduct of the events including stewarding and moderating, chairing, monitoring and entry. - The organisers of the event will be responsible for any extra expense incurred. - If the CEO decides the event poses too great a risk under the Code they will make a recommendation to deny access to School premises. - The CEO may decide to consult with students, staff or other groups before coming to decision, or take legal advice.
 The CEO's decision will be final and will not be subject to appeal. - The expression of views that may be controversial, but do not breach the law, will not constitute reasonable grounds for refusal.
-Reasonable grounds for refusal would include: incitement to commit a criminal act; unlawful expression of views; support for an organisation whose aims are illegal; the creation of an environment likely to give rise to a breach of the peace. - If an event has been advertised, students and staff may still make representations to the Principal if they feel it breaches the School Code of Practice.
+Reasonable grounds for refusal would include: incitement to commit a criminal act; unlawful expression of views; support for an organisation whose aims are illegal; the creation of an environment likely to give rise to a breach of the peace. - If an event has been advertised, students and staff may still make representations to the CEO if they feel it breaches the School Code of Practice.
 If the event is allowed to take place, they will be allowed the right to peaceful protest for one hour prior to the event taking place.
 They will not be permitted to interfere with the running of the event. - Wilful breach of this Code will be dealt with under the School's disciplinary procedures and, if necessary, by recourse to law. - The School will withhold the right to use School premises if it fears there is a likelihood of this Code being breached.

-• Student representatives actively encourage debate and political activity.
+Student representatives actively encourage debate and political activity.
 As a representative body for all students at the School, we do have an equal opportunities policy to ensure that student-led events are conducted in a safe space for attendees, free from discriminatory activity.
-All student groups looking to hold an event with external speakers should contact the Admissions & Marketing department for assistance with the event and to ensure all logistical considerations have been factored in.
+All student groups looking to hold an event with external speakers should contact the Registry department for assistance with the event and to ensure all logistical considerations have been factored in.
+All external speakers must fill in the external speaker form and be signed off from the Prevent lead prior to the event.
 Ultimately it is the School's decision whether to allow an event to take place on its premises.

-If you are proposing to run an event and are concerned that it may constitute a breach of the Code of Practice, please contact in the first instance the Head of Curriculum.
+If you are proposing to run an event and are concerned that it may constitute a breach of the Code of Practice, please contact in the first instance the Head of School and Head of Registry.